Snow in Rome! A once-in-a-lifetime opportunity in the Eternal City…

-As part of a quick four-night jaunt, who would have thought that I would get the unlikely chance of seeing this gorgeous city, which was founded in 753 BC, under snow…
+As part of a quick four-night jaunt in February 2018, who would have thought that I would get the unlikely chance of seeing this gorgeous city, which was founded in 753 BC, under snow?

 A little snow background

-I checked with a good friend that works for the Meteo Calabria whom advised that the last snowfall was in February 2012, so I guess this must be correct, right?
-This date of 2012 followed a distant memory of snow in Rome of some 30 years’ previous – a rare sight indeed…
+I checked with a good friend who works for the Meteo Calabria and advised that the last snowfall was in February 2012, so I guess this must be correct, right?
+The 2012 date followed a distant memory of snow in Rome, some 30 years previous.
+Today, everyone is treated to a rare sight indeed.

 So what caused the unusual dusting (or deluge) of snow in Rome overnight?

 Well, a weather front with cold winds from Siberia, which swept across Europe and nicknamed the ‘Beast from the East’ – of course!

 Also, Italy has experienced one of the coldest February in years.
 According to the UK Met Office, temperatures plummeted to ‘minus 4 degrees Celsius (25 degrees Fahrenheit) and minus 8 degrees Celsius (17 degrees Fahrenheit)’.

 Regardless of which part of the world I’m visiting, chilly weather seems to follow me everywhere, and now, even in Rome.

 Organising a short meeting at the Australian Embassy for 11 am today – the main reason for visiting Rome but also for the Pink Floyd Exhibition – by the time the meeting finished, a lot of the snow already melted into Rome’s ancient drains…trickling slowly over cobbled lanes.

 I’m sure that a relentless photographer would have been at famous sites taking shots from dawn’s outset, but I’m not into freezing my butt off unless absolutely necessary – slack I hear you say?